Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 Multi-line strings are placed on one line.
 With the escapement of these control characters (\n, \r etc.) this can be done.

-There can only be no separators between the escape character and the start of the string.
+There cannot be any separators between the escape character and the start of the string.
 If separators exist between this escape character and the start of the string, then those separators are part of the string.

 ```
 string1 ""- \<-escape character being used.
 No separators after this character.
 Otherwise those separators are part of the string.
 This is a single string value.\nBut multiline.\n